 I think we found more of his staple food than he did; close to the summit of Inatiye (4070m) vole rats were popping out of their burrows like fleas giving us the once over.

-Among the wildlife is the stunning Ethiopian bird life, which are abundant during Autumn departures.
+Among the wildlife is the stunning Ethiopian birdlife, which is abundant during Autumn departures.

 3. The Challenge